sebkouba/sebkouba.github.io/about.md

 #### Jekyll
 This site is built using Jekyll, github pages hosting and a simple DNS entry.
 The styling is vanilla.
 The site is meant to be about the content.

-#### SSL
-This page is not encrypted because I'm not collecting any data.
-It's less workd and I don't care about page rank.

 #### Simulation Analysis
 I'm fascinated with the idea that we might be living in a simulation.
 [Kurzgesagt Video on Youtube](https://www.youtube.com/watch?v=tlTKTTt47WE)